 Mr. Ryan is Chairman of the Board of Trustees of the Ronald Reagan Presidential Library Foundation.
 He is also Chairman of the Board of Directors of the White House Historical Association and serves on the Board of several other nonprofit organizations including the University of Southern California, Ford’s Theatre, The National Geographic Society, National Geographic Partners, and the Annenberg School for Communication and Journalism at the University of Southern California.

 Mr. Ryan is the editor of Ronald Reagan: The Wisdom and Humor of The Great Communicator, published by Harper Collins in 1995, and Ronald Reagan: The Great Communicator, published by Harper Collins in 2001.
 He was Executive Producer of the highly acclaimed video of the Reagan Presidency, entitled The Reagan Years.
+He is author of Wine in the White House, published by the White House Historical Association in 2020.

 Mr. Ryan graduated Magna Cum Laude from the University of Southern California in 1977 with a Bachelor of Arts degree in Political Science and Speech Communication.
 He then attended the University of Southern California Law Center where he received his Juris Doctor and graduated with an academic honor in 1980.